 Ohio Fishing Regulations

-Lake La Su An Wildlife Area will be open for fishing May 1 through September 7, 2020.
-Fishing will be permitted on Monday, Friday, Saturday and Sunday from sunrise to sunset during this open season.
-La Su An Wildlife Area will be closed to fishing at all other times.
-Note that Lake Wood Duck will follow the same fishing season as the rest of the lakes and will not remain open for the entire year.
-Anglers are reminded that they will not need a reservation to fish the lakes on La Su An Wildlife Area, but all vehicles must park in a designated parking space.
+Lake La Su An Wildlife Area is open to fish from Friday, May 7 to Monday, September 6, 2021.
+Fishing is permitted on Mondays, Fridays, Saturdays, and Sundays from sunrise to sunset during this open season.
+Lake La Su An Wildlife Area is closed to fishing at all other times.
+Visitors are reminded that reservations are not needed to fish the lakes on Lake La Su An Wildlife Area, but all vehicles are required to park in a designated parking space.

-Daily bag limits will be posted and are in effect area-wide.
-This means that only 1 bag limit will be allowed each day regardless of how many lakes an angler fishes.
-All statewide fishing regulations apply to the area’s lakes, except when superseded by the special regulations mentioned above.
+The sunfish daily limit is 15, with no more than five sunfish 8 inches or larger.
+Largemouth bass have an 18-inch minimum length limit and five fish daily limit.
+Channel catfish have a two fish daily limit.
+Daily limits are posted on site and are in effect area wide.
+One limit is permitted each day regardless of how many lakes an angler fishes.
+All other statewide fishing regulations apply to the area’s lakes.
 Anglers are also reminded that no fish may be used as bait on the area.